akobr/mono.me/docs/42for.net/architecture/no-microservices.md

 # Why not microservices?

-Why the miroservices are danger and why I think they are not suitable for most of the applications.
+Why are the microservices dangerous, and why are they unsuitable for most applications?

 **TBD**